Philmod/node-pid-controller/README.md

 var correction = ctr.update(110); // 110km/h is the current speed
 ```

+### Real example
-### Normally, you use the correction to a measure, in a closed loop
+Normally, you use the correction to a measure, in a closed loop
 ```js
 var goalReached = false
 while (!goalReached) {